crispy-pepper/WRO_2024/README.md

 ##### 3-Point Turn

-The three point turn algorithm is required when the last pillar of the second lap is red.
+The three-point turn algorithm is required when the last pillar of the second lap is red.
 This signals that the robot must complete the final lap in the opposite direction.
-A three point turn is required to change the orientation of the robot.
+A three-point turn is required to change the orientation of the robot.
 The algorithm is simple and effective.
 If the three point turn is needed, the robot will turn sharply left

 ```py
 three point turn